Contact Us (310) 553-1222

-Wage garnishment is a legal process where the court orders an employer to take out a portion of an employee’s earnings to satisfy a debt the employee owes.
-While it might sound like an easy action to carry out, it comes with its complexities as it might be seen as a breach of contract.
+Wage garnishment is a legal process in which the court orders an employer to take a portion of an employee’s earnings to satisfy a debt the employee owes.
+While it might sound like an easy action to carry out, it comes with its complexities, as it might be seen as a breach of contract.

 In this article, we aim to equip employers with the knowledge and tools to manage wage garnishment efficiently and legally and educate employees.
 The goal is to ensure that you know all angles of wage garnishment and safeguard your business.